expln/metamath-lamp/docs/guide.md

 For example, set.mm requires that infix functions like "+" be surrounded by parentheses.
-This is very easy to understand once you have some experience with Metamath proofs in set.mm and eliminates ambiguity.
+This is very easy to understand once you have some experience with Metamath proofs in set.mm, and it eliminates ambiguity.
 We will explain the rules in more detail later.
 For now, if you encounter an error while repeating the first example, please re-check if you typed in all the